-Note 1: As of December 2021
+Note 1: As of December 2022.

-Note 2: Coupon-bearing Bonds for these graphs are 1-year or longer bonds, excluding Inflation-Indexed and Floating-Rate Bonds while including Green Bonds.
-(Source) Calculated by Ministry of Finance based on the data of relevant countries' debt management authorities and central banks
+Note 2: "Coupon-Bearing Bonds" for these graphs are 1-year or longer bonds, excluding inflation-indexed bonds and floating-rate bonds while including green bonds.
+(Source) Calculated by the Ministry of Finance based on the data of relevant countries' debt management authorities and central banks

-In Japan, the MOF flexibly adjusts Inflation-Indexed Bond issuance amounts according to the market environment and investment needs, based on dialogue with market participants.
-In foreign countries, Inflation-Indexed Bonds are issued as necessary.
-Particularly in the U.K. and France, Inflation-Indexed Bonds account for some 10% of the total issuance amounts, representing a relatively large share.
+In Japan, the MOF flexibly adjusts Inflation-Indexed Bond issuance amounts according to the market environment, etc., based on dialogue with market participants.
+In foreign countries, inflation-indexed bonds are issued as necessary.
+Particularly in the U.K. and France, inflation-indexed bond issuances account for some 10% of the total coupon-bearing bond issuance amounts, making inflation-indexed bond a relatively large share of financing.